Curvature-induced quantum spin-Hall effect on a M\"obius strip: Method and Results

 The metric tensor can be computed from the $h^\alpha(x,y) $ relating the positions of the atoms from the three dimensional flat space (laboratory frame with Minkowski-metric) to the curved space by:

 With this parametrisation the metric is cast to a diagonal form,

-where $A=\sqrt{R+wr\cos(\eta\theta / 2)+w^2r^2/4}$ and $B=w$.
+where $G_{11}=\sqrt{R+wr\cos(\eta\theta / 2)+w^2r^2/4}$ and $G_{22}=w$.
 The reversed periodic boundary at $\theta=\pi$ is implemented as $\Psi(\theta=-\pi,r)=\Psi(\theta=\pi,-r)$.
 From Ref.~\cite{boundary_graphene} a valid current conserving and time-reversal symmetric boundary condition for the Dirac equation can be written as:

 where $\mathbf{n}_B$ is the unit vector in the $r-\theta$ plane normal to the boundary, $\mathbf{v}$ and $\mathbf{n}$ are three dimensional unit vectors and $\mathbf{\tau}$, $\mathbf{\sigma}$ are Pauli matrices.
 In the case of a mass-less particle inside a one-dimensional box, assuming perpendicular reflection, it is sufficient to set $\Psi_{1,2}(r=-1)=\Psi_{1,2}(r=1)=0$.
 This closed boundary condition ensures probability conservation for the decoupled Weyl equations such that $\rho(r=-1)=\rho(r=1)$ and $J^\mu(r=-1)=J^\mu(r=1)=0$.
-Numerically, for the present simulational timescales, there is some small $(< 1\%)$, resolution convergent error related to finite size effect of the wavefunction.
+Numerically, for the present simulational timescales, we observe a small $(<1\%)$, resolution convergent error related to the finite size effect of the wavefunction.
+The error convergence plot is shown in Appendix \ref{app:boundary}.

 The metric tensor, although diagonal, for the typical choice of $w\sim 1$ imposes some large gradients on the spin connection $\Gamma^i$ which introduce numerical instabilities.
 From the form of the metric it can be shown that for $w \ll 1$, the metric variation is minimized resulting in more stability, physically this results in a long and thin strip.
-It should be noted that this choice of parametrization results in non-zero curvature across the whole domain, seen from the Ricci scalar, Appendix~\ref{app:ricci_moebius}.
-Additionally, the choice of $\theta$ is intentional such that the spin connection is continues across the reverse periodic boundary, see Fig.~\ref{fig:spin_connection}.
+It should be noted that this choice of parametrization results in non-zero curvature across the whole domain, expressed by the Ricci scalar, see the Appendix.
+Additionally, $\theta$ is intentionally chosen such that the spin connection is continuous across the reverse periodic boundary, see Fig.~\ref{fig:spin_connection}.
 This is not the case for the most common convention $\theta \in \{0, 2\pi \}$.
 The spin connection (or the Christoffel symbols) is not a gauge independent quantity but the metric and Ricci tensors are.
-In fact, the complete continuity of the spin connection is only achieved for $w \ll 1$, for $w \sim 1$ there is still some discrepancy as $\omega_i^{jk}$ is not symmetric in $r$.
+In fact, the complete continuity of the spin connection is achieved only for $w \ll 1$, for $w \sim 1$ there is still some discrepancy as $\omega_i^{jk}$ is not symmetric in $r$.